caseinpoint/misc-tools/README.md

-miscellaneous tools I use at Hackbright
+miscellaneous tools I've written for use at Hackbright